This is Aunt Grace's response to the inquiry from Harrison. Grace supplies information on going to school in Yosemite in

 Harrison is 'disappointed' not to have acquired the collection from the thief.
 But he and his wife are taking a vacation then he will be back to his part-time job.

 An unfortunate things has happened to Rell Francis.
 Mrs. William Oliver has demanded the photos and other material filched by Francis be handed over to BYU.
 It is an unpleasant situation for Rell, who is working on adding to his understanding of Pillsbury, and for Harrison who now will have to deal with BYU and hope Dr. Pillsbury never finds out.

 Harrison is still interested in buying the collection from anyone who has it.
 Again, where will this part-time employee get the money?
 Or, who does he know who has this kind of money?
 Now, Harrison is about to write Dr. Pillsbury.
 Is he going to mention the matter so the Pillsbury family can buy the collection - or persuade Mrs. Oliver to place it at Stanford, UCLA or Berkeley, their family schools?

-Rell Francis's 'acquisition' of the left behind box from the Pillsbury Collection and subsequent letter to Ansel Adams set in motion a chain of events.
-As a result of his interaction with Harrison facts were revealed to the Pillsbury Family which otherwise would have remained covert.
+Rell Francis's 'acquisition' of the box left behind from the Pillsbury Collection and subsequent letter to Ansel Adams, set in motion an on-going chain of events.
+As a result of his interaction with Harrison facts were revealed to the Pillsbury Family which otherwise would have remained hidden.
 Harrison knew Pillsbury had adopted the children and that they were his legal heirs.
 Because of Harrison's lies these facts remained unknown to BYU.
-Harrison told me this when we talked.
+Rowley told me this when we talked.
 I appreciate his having provided me with his correspondence with Harrison.
 He was surprised to learn Pillsbury had a family who are perfectly competent to handle placement of documents, photographs, and other kinds of collections.
-Dad's papers are at UC Riverside.
+Dad's professional papers are at UC Riverside.

 After the Collection is in the hands of BYU they kindly let Harrison know they will contact him when it is ready for viewing.
 Harrison has still not mentioned it has been found to Father.